Lee--Yang zeroes of the Curie--Weiss ferromagnet, unitary Hermite polynomials, and the backward heat flow: Introduction

-The behavior of the Curie-Weiss model at \textit{real} parameters $\beta$ and $h$ is very well understood; see~\cite{ellis_newman,ellis_newman_stat_CW,ellis_newman_rosen} as well as the books by Ellis~\cite[Sections~IV.4, V.9]{ellis_book} and Friedli and Velenik~\cite[Chapter~2]{friedli_velenik_book}.
-For a recent approach using the theory of mod-$\phi$-convergence we refer to~\cite{meliot_nikeghbali_stat_mech}.
-The behavior at \textit{complex} parameters $\beta$ and $h$, and in particular the location of the complex zeroes of $Z_n(\beta, h)$ is also of interest and has attracted attention in the theoretical physics literature~\cite{glasser_etal,Krasnytska,deger_flindt,deger_brange_flindt}.
-These authors were motivated by the Lee-Yang program~\cite{lee_yangI,lee_yangII,fisher} which relates phase transitions to the complex zeroes of the partition function.
-The only rigorous result on the Curie-Weiss model at complex parameters we are aware of is the paper by Shamis and Zeitouni~\cite{shamis_zeitouni} who analyzed the partition function and its zeroes at complex $\beta$ (with $h=0$) in a small neighborhood of the critical value $\beta = 1$, while the behavior outside this neighborhood remains largely unknown.
+The behavior at \textit{complex} parameters $\beta$ and $h$, and in particular the location of the complex zeroes of $Z_n(\beta, h)$ is also of interest and has attracted attention in the theoretical physics literature~\cite{glasser_etal,Krasnytska,deger_flindt,deger_brange_flindt}; see also the recent paper~\cite{newman_motion_yee_yang}.
+These authors were motivated by the Lee--Yang program~\cite{lee_yangI,lee_yangII,fisher} which relates phase transitions to the complex zeroes of the partition function.
+Shamis and Zeitouni~\cite{shamis_zeitouni} analyzed the partition function and its zeroes at complex $\beta$ (with $h=0$) in a small neighborhood of the critical value $\beta = 1$, while the behavior outside this neighborhood remains largely unknown.
 The results of the present paper clarify the asymptotic behavior of $Z_n(\beta, h)$ at complex $h$ (with fixed real $\beta>0$) and, in particular, identify the global limiting distribution of the complex zeroes of $Z_n(\beta, h)$.
-Thus, we analyse the so-called Lee-Yang zeroes in contrast to the Fisher zeroes analyzed in~\cite{shamis_zeitouni}.
+Thus, we analyse the so-called Lee--Yang zeroes in contrast to the Fisher zeroes analyzed in~\cite{shamis_zeitouni}.
+Partition function zeroes of the Ising model on Cayley trees and hierarchical lattices have been studied in~\cite{bleher_etal_I,bleher_etal_II,chio_etal}, where pointers to earlier literature and a discussion of conjectures on the Ising model on $\Z^d$ can be found.